trevor2355/rest-api-calculator/README.md

 ]
 ```

-If you would like to filter by 2 fields enter the second field into 'filterField2', etc...
+If you would like to filter by 2 or more fields enter the second field into 'filterField2', etc...

 #### Endpoint: /api/records?searchTerm=50&filterField1=uuid&filterField2=user_balance&filterField3=service_response